List of minor 2000 AD stories: Glimmer Rats

 Glimmer Rats is a military science fiction story which appeared in 2000 AD, written by Gordon Rennie, with art by Mark Harrison.
 It was collected into a sixty-page hardcover (ISBN 1904265006).
 Rennie has described the inspiration for the story as "Sven Hassel novels and a certain oblique pretentiousness."

 The Grudge-Father

-The Grudge-Father was a "lurid" 1994 story written by Mark Millar, with Jim McCarthy providing the art, which ran in 2000 AD #878-883.
+The Grudge-Father is a "lurid" 1994 story written by Mark Millar, with Jim McCarthy providing the art, which ran in 2000 AD #878-883.